 Life, like all the minor tasks that make it up, demands a refined process for existing to one’s fullest potential.
 Those who have achieved their goals in life while making it all seem effortless are the ones who have done the most rigorous job in planning and executing their vision.
 While luck is many times a factor, do not ever discount the work and effort involved in getting things just so, and do not shy away from the work involved even if it looks like a never ending process, for as you knock out all of the minor accomplishments in life on your journey to achieving the bigger goals that feeling of achievement (and the very fact that your work has been realized in a particular resource that will contribute to your success) is a proud milestone along the pathway towards greater horizons.

-Oh, and it will help you focus more on the things that matter most.This post was last updated .
+Oh, and it will help you focus more on the things that matter most.This page was last updated on August 22, 2017.